kodean/play-ground/README.md

 ##This is my attempt at checking in the code I write for fun.

+* ArrayFindSum: Given an array, find if any consecutive set of numbers sum to a given number.
 * ArrayLongestIncSequence: Given an array (not sorted), find the longest increasing sequence in it.
 * HashMapSort: Sort keys of a HashMap, using it's values.
 * StringRotation: Given two strings, check if one of them is a rotaion of another.